Ghanaian Car Dealer Highlights Toyota Voxy’s Earning Potential in Transport Business

 Ghanaian dealer in China breaks down how GH₵10,000 cars can turn into costly mistakes

-According to him, the amount does not include expenses such as fuel, food or personal tips, meaning the real take-home income would be lower after deductions.
+He quickly clarified that the weekly amount represents total sales, not actual profit, as it does not include expenses such as fuel, food, or personal tips, meaning the real take-home income would be lower after deductions.

-Elconshi Autos added that the vehicle is used strictly for commercial purposes, a model that has become common in Ghana’s growing transport space.
+Elconshi added that the vehicle is used strictly for commercial purposes, a model that has become common in Ghana’s growing transport space.

-The video also featured an on-screen caption that read: “Voxy is now the new cash cow aside from Toyota Hiace.
+“Voxy is now the new cash cow aside from Toyota Hiace.
 Invest in it now.”

 The statement has since drawn mixed reactions online, with many comparing Voxy’s potential to other income-generating vehicles already popular in Ghana.